Killian-Townsend/Discord-Bot/README.md

 repair : disables the bot - values : 0 off, 1 on

-cmd_kill : allows the bot to be killed with the kill command by an op - values : 0 no, 1 yes.
+cmd_kill : allows the bot to be killed with the kill command by an op - values : 0 no, 1 yes

 ops : an array of strings with users allowed to kill the bot